What it is and why it matters

 - Predict sales volumes.

-Data Visualization in Today’s World
+Data Visualisation in Today’s World

-Techniques for data visualization
+Techniques for data visualisation

 A picture is worth a thousand words – especially when you’re trying to find relationships and understand your data, which could include thousands or even millions of variables.